seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

 ### Re-write LDS loads

-Our new code loading A :
+Our new code for loading A_col from As:

 ```isa
 ;A on bank 2-3